LogoLogo

 Additionally, take into consideration below points:

-• An exclamation mark (!) next to the table in the left, under table overview panel appears if that table is under "de-identify" and has columns with PII labels on Duplicate (with no Mocker or Exclude applied).
+• An exclamation mark (!) next to the table in the left, under table overview panel appears if that table has columns with PII labels on Duplicate (with no Mocker or Exclude applied).
 The (!) mark informs user that this table has columns that are labelled as Personally Identifiable Information (PII) and if user proceed, this PII will be duplicated, which could lead to unintentional sharing of sensitive data.
 To avoid this, user have two options:

 1. Apply a Mocker.